 Resident companies are subject to profit tax on a fixed rate of 15%.
-Capital gains, dividends, interests, royalties are included in the income of companies and are taxed as part of corporate tax.
-Tax return should be submitted no later than 30 June of the year for previous year.
+Capital gains, dividends, interests, and royalties are included in the income of companies and are taxed as part of corporate tax.
+Tax returns should be submitted no later than 30 June of the year for the previous year.